ChicoState/BlueConnect/README.md

 # BlueConnect

-!!!Brief introduction to the project and the problem it is intended to solve!!!
+* BlueConnect is a mobile application intended to allow the user to seamlessly connect to multiple bluetooth devices at once.

 ## UX Team Members